yuanxizhang/travel_plans/README.md

 # README

-## Travel Plans: a Rails application that helps you find vacation package offers and pricing for your travel plans
+## Travel Plans: a Rails API that helps you find vacation package offers and pricing for your travel plans

 Things you might need to build an app like this: